2 men wrongly convicted in California are declared innocent - KESQ

 The convictions of Glass and Rayford relied heavily on the testimony of just two witnesses who later recanted their stories.
 During a five-year investigation, defense investigators found multiple other witnesses who said, “Oh no, they weren’t the shooters, they never had a gun,” Della Donna said.

-The pair maintained from the beginning that they were not involved in the shooting.
+The teens, who had no criminal history, maintained from the beginning that they were not involved in the shooting.
 Their case was taken up by the Innocence Rights project at the University of California, Irvine School of Law.

+Glass, 36, and Rayford, 37, now both work as drivers for Walmart.
+Rayford is with his high school sweetheart, who waited for him while he was in prison.
+Both men are new fathers to baby girls.

 “I’m not big for words.
 But today is a wonderful day.
 For 20 years we’ve been living this nightmare.
 It’s finally over.
-We can go on with our lives.”
-Glass said.
+We can go on with our lives,” Glass said Thursday outside the courthouse.

-Glass, 36, and Rayford, 37, now both work as drivers for Walmart.
-Rayford is with his high school sweetheart, who waited for him while he was in prison.
-Both men are new fathers to baby girls.

-Los Angeles County Superior Court Judge H. Clay Jacke’s decision on Thursday was “a long, detailed ruling exonerating them for any and all crimes” related to the shooting, said defense attorney Eric Dubin.
+Los Angeles County Superior Court Judge H. Clay Jacke’s decision was “a long, detailed ruling exonerating them for any and all crimes” related to the shooting, said defense attorney Eric Dubin.

 “Today the judge righted a wrong,” Dubin said.
 “In my over 30 years of trying cases, I’ve never experienced such a magical moment where I’m able to see justice come to light so vividly.”